laprej/laprej-www/courses/rpi-csci-4220-2017-spring.md

 After 10 days has elapsed, the grade on record will stand.

 **Grade Modifiers Policy**: Grade modifiers will be used in this class.
-Nominally, for example, you expect to earn a B- if your score is greater than 79.5 and less than 83.0, B if your score is greater than 83 and less than 86, B+ if your score is greater than 86 and less than 89.5.
-The same modifier points occur for the A, C and D ranges except that there is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.
+See the course catalog for more details.
+There is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.

 **Assignment Grading Criteria**: Programming assignments are graded as
 follows: 15% for proper comments (e.g., each function should indicate